nationalarchives/tna-frontend/README.md

 - A single CSS file containing all the styles which can be included with a normal `<style>` element
 - The Nunjucks templates for each component that might be required in other projects such as prototyping tools (other implementations can be made such as [Jinja templates](https://github.com/nationalarchives/tna-frontend-jinja))

+There is already a similar solution in [nationalarchives/tdr-components](https://github.com/nationalarchives/tdr-components) which is specific to TDR and extends the GOV.UK components and styles.
+My intention is to create more generic set of components that are suitable for every TNA service, while still extending the GOV.UK components and styles but with a more TNA-branded look and feel.

 ## Component resources

 Each component in this repository should contain: